NICTA/MLSS/README.md

 ## Intro to Python Cheatsheet

-Launch the IPython QT console
+Launch the IPython QT console and try run (and understand) these commands:

 ```python
 # This is a comment line